mslinn/go-ethereum-walkthrough/Tours/committing_block/README.md

   Repeat passphrase:
   Address: {c063a7c2c2d7364f3ea2b31b2aecd408a376fd43}
     ```
-  The account address needs to be saved, so that the new Ethereum network can be initialized with preallocated funds.
-Here is a bash script that saves the address in an environment variable called `ACCOUNT`:
+  The account address of the default account for the Ethereum network defined by `~/.gowalkthrough` is stored in the in the `keystore` subdirectory.
+Here is a bash script that saves the address of the default account in an environment variable called `ACCOUNT`:
   ```bash
   $ export ACCOUNT=$( \
     cat ~/.gowalkthrough/keystore/* | \